kiliman/remix-flat-routes/README.md

 ## Colocation

 While the example is exclusively files, they are really just "import paths".
-So you could make a folder for a route instead and the `index` file will be imported, allowing all of a route's modules to live along side each other.
+So you could make a folder for a route instead and the `index` file will be imported, allowing all of a route's modules to live alongside each other.
 This is the *flat-folders* convention, as opposed to the *flat-files* convention detailed above.

 ### Example (flat-folders)